 Camaraderie & Community

 The Thanksgiving Day race gives you a chance to connect with your community during a holiday that is traditionally reserved for family and close friends.
 It’s uplifting that so many of us are sharing the same experience, and have come together to celebrate our health and our community in the same way.
 Plus, the Irving Marathon Running Series events benefit the Irving Schools Foundation.
-Through your participation, they raise funds and awareness to battle childhood obesity at the elementary and middle school level.
+Through your participation, they raise funds and awareness to battle childhood obesity at the elementary and middle school levels.

 Turkey Trot Presented by Irving Marathon Series